How to deploy DeepSeek-R1 on Civo GPUs

 This command displays the deployment plan, showing what resources will be created or modified.

-Step 3: Apply Deployment
+Step 3: Apply deployment

 terraform apply